Northern Mariana Islands: Arrival of humans

 The Mariana Islands were the first islands settled by humans in Remote Oceania.
-Incidentally it is also the first and the longest of the ocean-crossing voyages of the Austronesian peoples, and is separate from the later Polynesian settlement of the rest of Remote Oceania.
-They were first settled around 1500 to 1400 BC by migrants departing from the Philippines.
+Incidentally, their settlement was the first and longest of the ocean-crossing voyages of the Austronesian peoples, separate from the later Polynesian settlement of the rest of Remote Oceania.
+The islands were first settled around 1500 to 1400 BC by people from the Philippines.
 This was followed by a second migration from the Caroline Islands by the first millennium AD, and a third migration from Island Southeast Asia (likely the Philippines or eastern Indonesia) by 900 AD.

-After first contact with Spaniards, they eventually became known as the Chamorros, a Spanish word similar to Chamori, the name of the indigenous caste system's higher division.
+After their first contact with Spaniards, the islanders eventually became known as the Chamorros, a Spanish word similar to Chamori, the name of the Indigenous caste system's higher division.

-The ancient people of the Marianas raised colonnades of megalithic capped pillars called latte stones upon which they built their homes.
-The Spanish reported that by the time of their arrival, the largest of these were already in ruins, and that the Chamorros believed the ancestors who had erected the pillars lived in an era when people possessed supernatural abilities.
+The ancient people of the Marianas raised colonnades of megalithic-capped pillars called latte stones upon which they built their homes.
+The Spanish reported that by their arrival, the largest of these was already in ruins and that the Chamorros believed the ancestors who had erected the pillars lived in an era when people possessed supernatural abilities.

 In 2013 archaeologists posited that the first people to settle in the Marianas may have made what was at that point the longest uninterrupted ocean-crossing voyage in human history.
 Archeological evidence indicates that Tinian may have been the first Pacific island to be settled.